 The SOIA Area contains primarily agricultural land uses and currently demands minimal animal control services.
-While the addition of the SOIA Area would cause no immediate demand for animal control services, the proposed project may result in indirect impacts resulting from anticipated future growth.
-Anticipated future growth of the SOIA Area will increase demand for animal control services, as residents come into contact with pets and other animals.
+While the addition of the SOIA Area would cause no immediate demand for animal control services, the proposed project may result in indirect impacts resulting from future growth.
+Future growth of the SOIA Area will increase demand for animal control services, as residents come into contact with pets and other animals.

-The City of Elk Grove, Animal Services provides adequate animal control services within the City of Elk Grove.
-The SOIA Area will remain unserved by City of Elk Grove, Animal Services until sufficient demand for animal control services arises in the area.
+The City of Elk Grove's Animal Services Division provides adequate animal control services within the City of Elk Grove.
+The SOIA Area will remain unserved by City of Elk Grove's Animal Services Division until sufficient demand for animal control services arises in the area.
 Currently, there is little to no demand for animal control services, and as such, no animal control services are being provided in the area.
 Should portions of the SOIA Area be annexed in the future into the City of Elk Grove, compliance with General Plan Policy PF-1, requiring sufficient public services capacity availability, would render any impacts to animal control created by the increase in residential population resulting from potential future development of the SOIA Area less than significant.
+Impacts related to construction of animal control facilities, like that of other public facilities, are assumed to occur as part of the development within the SOIA Area.
+Therefore, there would be no additional impacts related to the construction of animal control facilities beyond that assumed in each of the technical sections of this Recirculated Draft EIR.